Taiwan's CPC says naphtha tanker hit by suspected attack in Middle East

 The ship was scheduled to arrive in Taiwan in July, Wu said.

-CPC has started making plans to adjust its production and sales after the incident, including examining the company’s inventory, he said.
+CPC has started making plans for its production and sales after the incident, including examining the company’s inventory, he said.

+The company said the incident will not affect its oil products and petrochemical supplies.

 Reporting by Liang-Sa Loh and Yimou Lee in TAIPEI; Additional reporting by Seng Li Peng and Florence Tan in SINGAPORE; Editing by Tom Hogue